 When training AI models for anomaly detection in surveillance, you can utilize either supervised or unsupervised learning techniques, each with its own advantages and considerations for model monitoring.
 Supervised learning involves training the model on labeled data, where normal and abnormal patterns are pre-defined.
 This approach allows for more targeted anomaly detection but requires extensive data labeling.

 On the other hand, unsupervised learning enables the model to identify anomalies without prior labeling by learning the inherent patterns in the data.
 Deep learning techniques, such as autoencoders or generative adversarial networks, are commonly used in unsupervised anomaly detection algorithms.
+These advanced approaches have proven particularly effective, demonstrating superior performance compared to traditional methods, especially when dealing with high-dimensional datasets (Chalapathy & Chawla, 2019).

 When monitoring the performance of these models, consider the following: